CheeseCake87/wRPC/README.md

 #### Request

-`wrpc`: This is the version of wRPC you are using which tells the server to validate that the JSON data includes what the version expects.
+`wrpc`: This is the version of weeRPC you are using which tells the server to validate that the JSON data includes what the version expects.

 `function`: A string value that contains the name of the function to run.